wp-plugins/woo-widget-product-slideshow/readme.txt

 1. WP admin > Appearance > Widgets

-2. Drag and drop the WooCommerce Product Slideshow into any widgetized area / sidebar.
+2. Drag and drop the Woo Product Slideshow into any widgetized area / sidebar.

 3. Configure settings on the widget and click save.